shaialoni/project-3-react/README.md

 - As a signed in user, I would like to update the name of my image on AWS.
 - As a signed in user, I would like to see all my images on AWS.
 - As a signed in user, I would like to see the thumbnail of all images on AWS.
+- As a signed in user, I would like to comment on posts
+- As a signed in user, I would like to delete my comments
+- As a signed in user, I would like to update my comments
 - As a signed in user, I would like to delete the reference of my image from the database.
 - As a signed in user, I would like to see the following data for any post:
     - date created/uploaded